CarlKCarlK/race-results/README.md

 An open-source project to create a tool to find your friends, club members, and teammates in race results.

-You can run it live from [this GitHub page](https://carlkcarlk.github.io/race-results/matcher/).
+You can run it live from [this GitHub-hosted page](https://carlkcarlk.github.io/race-results/matcher/).

 ## Privacy